AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-06-06-binary-for-beginners/index.md

 [11][10][10][11]
 ```

 The key takeaway here is that we only need one byte to store one character on a computer.
-This means that a string of five characters—like `Hello`—occupies five bytes of space, with each byte being the numerical representation of the corresponding character per the ASCII standard.
+This means that a string of five characters—like `Hello`—occupies five bytes of space, with each byte being the numerical representation of the corresponding character per the ASCII format.

 Remember the file we created earlier?
 Let's view its binary representation using the `xxd` Unix tool: